-Budgeted cost: £ £41,903
+Budgeted cost: £21,233

-Activity Intended Impact Review To implement the School Led tutoring programme to support children who require catch up following COVID disruption. (£2500) That targeted children make good or better progress and narrow the gaps in learning due to COVID closures and disrupted learning time.
+Activity Intended Impact Review To implement the School Led tutoring programme to support children who require catch up following COVID disruption.
+That targeted children make good or better progress and narrow the gaps in learning due to COVID closures and disrupted learning time.
 The focus of the gaps will be reading, writing and maths.
-32 children accessed School led tutoring, of who 27 were PP eligible.
+32 children accessed School led tutoring, of who 20 were PP eligible.
 Each child was tracked by the tutor focusing on particular skills and areas of development.
 There was evidence of clear progress and no child slipped further behind.
 The focus of SL tutoring was more about closing gaps that had been found post pandemic.
-Teacher led targeted small group PM tuition supported by Junior Jam (Catch up/recovery premium) (£5335) That targeted children make good or better progress and narrow the gaps in learning due to COVID closures and disrupted learning time.
+66% made good or better progress in reading 56% made good or better progress in writing 47% made good or better progress in maths Teacher led targeted small group PM tuition supported by Junior Jam (Catch up/recovery premium) That targeted children make good or better progress and narrow the gaps in learning due to COVID closures and disrupted learning time.
 The focus of the gaps will be reading, writing and maths KS1 children made the most progress across R/W/M. Children in KS2 made some good progress, however this was no consistent across all subjects.

 Targeted disadvantaged pupils to have regular reading, phonics, writing and maths intervention.
 Regular monitoring of intervention groups or 1-1 to ensure quality of delivery to inform next steps.
 Targeted children in both KS1 and those who did not pass the phonics screener in KS1 make good or better progress in reading and phonics.
-All SLT and the KS1 team worked with the children in Year who did not pass the phonics screener and 93% of children in Year 2 now have passed the phonics screener, including all PP children.
-To use our Nurture Room to provide a safe, predictable and structured space to further the child with their emotional and social development. (£200) That SEND and children who require additional SEMH or Language and Communication support have access to high quality provision and make progress in relations to their small step targets.
+90% of Year 1 disadvantaged children passed the phonics screener and 100% of disadvantaged children in year 2 passed the phonics check.
+To use our Nurture Room to provide a safe, predictable and structured space to further the child with their emotional and social development.
+That SEND and children who require additional SEMH or Language and Communication support have access to high quality provision and make progress in relations to their small step targets.
 This has been an invaluable space for our high needs SEND children, which includes children who were PP eligible.
 Small step targets were met for all the children who accessed this support.
+TAs to deliver small group intervention to reinforce classroom learning.
+Children who may have not fully understood or made progress in core subject sessions will make progress once learning has been reinforced.
+This was not as consistent due to high staff absence.
+Phonics intervention took place and phonics outcomes show impact.